woneui-hong/woneui-hong.github.io/content/posts/2025/12/2025-12-29-zen-motorcycle-maintenance-quality/en/2025-12-29-zen-motorcycle-maintenance-quality.md

 1. **Welcome Stuckness:** Instead of getting angry when problems won't solve, treat it as an opportunity to break free from fixed ideas.
 2. **Restore Care:** The mind that sincerely tends to the object breaks down the wall between subject and object.
-3. **Manage Gumption (Psychological Energy):** When your mind is anxious or exhausted, stop working.
+3. **Manage Gumption (Psychological Energy):** When my mind is anxious or exhausted, I stop working.
 Only when the inner self is quiet can the signals of objects be heard.

+Something Pirsig wrote comes to mind: "When you lose gumption, you must stop working.
+If you keep pushing, you'll only break things more.
+You must wait until your mind becomes quiet."

 4. **Return to Sensation:** Stop the thought "this is such-and-such" and focus solely on the sensations of **'this very moment'**—the touch at your fingertips, sounds, smells.

 ---

 ## 💡 Conclusion: The Power to Endure the Nameless State

 Seeing objects as they are is difficult.
-However, through the practice of erasing 'names' and filling with 'sensation,' we can reconnect with the world.
-Whether washing dishes, coding, or tightening a screw, when the act itself becomes the purpose, we step into the world of 'Quality'.
+However, through the practice of erasing 'names' and filling with 'sensation,' I was able to reconnect with the world.
+Whether washing dishes, coding, or tightening a screw, when the act itself becomes the purpose, I step into the world of 'Quality'.

+A technician once said something that comes to mind: "When I fix a machine, I talk to it.
+I listen to what the machine wants.
+I don't command the machine.
+I follow the direction the machine wants to go."

 > "A skilled technician converses with the machine.
 He becomes part of the machine and moves together with it in the direction it wants to go."

 ---

-**Next Step:** Choose one thing you do today.
-While doing it, stop the thought "this is such-and-such" and focus solely on the touch at your fingertips and the experience of the moment.
-In that moment, you will step into the world of 'Quality'.
+**Next Step:** I'll choose one thing I do today.
+While doing it, I'll stop the thought "this is such-and-such" and focus solely on the touch at my fingertips and the experience of the moment.
+In that moment, I will step into the world of 'Quality'.